rremigio/HyperCube/README.md

 ```
 git clone https://github.com/jkader925/HyperCube.git
 ```
 This will create a "HyperCube" directory containing the distribution.
+Alternatively, download source files as a .zip and unpack to desired location.

 ### Run from source
 The tool was designed for quick and painless installation using `conda` environment management via the included environment file `hypercube.yml`.
 In a terminal, from your base conda environment, navigate to the new HyperCube directory and issue the following command: